-- (b) Until such regulations have been promulgated, a defence force unit may be deployed or continue to be deployed in crime-prevention and peacekeeping operations in terms of existing laws governing such deployment, but the Subcouncil may at any time review such deployment. - (c) In the event of the Council and the Minister being unable to reach agreement on the regulations contemplated in paragraph (a), within one month of the appointment of the members of the Subcouncil, the matter shall be referred to the Special Electoral Court for determination. - (4) Notwithstanding subsection (3)(a), but subject to the provisions of section 13(2)(b), the command structure of any military force shall remain responsible for the day to day management of such force, including routine transfers, training, promotion, and, in regard to any Defence Force, such day to day management shall include any routine defensive functions relating to the protection of the integrity of the borders of South Africa. - (5) The Subcouncil may establish -
+- (b) Until such regulations have been promulgated, a defence force unit may be deployed or continue to be deployed in crime-prevention and peacekeeping operations in terms of existing laws governing such deployment, but the Subcouncil may at any time review such deployment. - (c) In the event of the Council and the Minister being unable to reach agreement on the regulations contemplated in paragraph (a), within one month of the appointment of the members of the Subcouncil, the matter shall be referred to the Special Electoral Court for determination. - (4) Notwithstanding subsection (3)(a), but subject to the provisions of section 13(2)(b), the command structure of any military force shall remain responsible for the day to day management of such force, including routine transfers, training, promotion, and, in regard to any defence force, such day to day management shall include any routine defensive functions relating to the protection of the integrity of the borders of the State concerned. - (5) The Subcouncil may establish - - (a) monitoring mechanisms to ensure that its directives are complied with and that the activities of any military force have no adverse effect on the attainment of the objects of the Council; and - (b) any mechanism to ensure appropriate interaction between itself, the various military forces, the National Peacekeeping Force, policing agencies and any other relevant agency at national, regional or local level. - (6) The Minister of Defence, exercising powers in terms of the Defence Act, 1957 (Act No. 44 of 1957), or the appropriate functionary exercising corresponding powers provided for in the corresponding legislation of the Republic of Transkei, Bophuthatswana, Venda or Ciskei, to make, amend or repeal regulations regarding matters concerning defence force conduct, functioning, structures and deployment, relevant to the Council's objects, or any Commander of an armed force issuing directives in regard to such a matter, shall act in consultation with the Subcouncil, which may itself propose such regulations or directives or amendments to or the repeal of such regulations or directives: Provided that if no agreement is reached between the Minister, functionary or commander and the Subcouncil, the matter shall be referred to the Special Electoral Court for determination.

-- (a) monitoring mechanisms to ensure that its directives are complied with and that the activities of any military force have no adverse effect on the attainment of the objects of the Council; and - (b) any mechanism to ensure appropriate interaction between itself, the various military forces, the National Peacekeeping Force, policing agencies and any other relevant agency at national, regional or local level - (6) The Minister of Defence, exercising powers in terms of the Defence Ac, 1957 (Act No. 44 of 1957), or the appropriate functionaries exercising corresponding powers provided for in the corresponding legislation of the Republic of Transkei, Bophuthatswana, Venda or Ciskei, to make, amend or repeal regulations regarding matters concerning defence force conduct, functioning, structures and deployment, relevant to the Council's objects, or any Commander of an armed force issuing directives in regard to such a matter, shall act in consultation with the Subcouncil, which may itself propose such regulations or directives or amendments to or the repeal of such regulations or directives: Provided that if no agreement is reached between the Minister, functionary or commander and the Subcouncil, the matter shall be referred to the Special Electoral Court for determination. - (7) Without derogating from the rights of any participant in the Council in terms of section 23, the Commander of any military force shall ensure that any directive of the Subcouncil regarding the deployment or conduct of any military force is made known to and binding upon all members of such military force including, where appropriate, by incorporation thereof in the relevant standing orders and any disciplinary code. - (8) The Subcouncil shall have the responsibility to ensure the audit and effective supervision of the arms, as well as the identification of the personnel of any military force as contemplated in and within the time limits set out in subparagraph (2)(b), and for these purposes all such military forces shall submit a register, as contemplated and within the time limits set out in subparagraph (2)(b). - (9) (a) The Subcouncil shall budget for and be allocated the necessary resources to establish and maintain a force, to be known as the National Peacekeeping Force, whose functions shall relate to the maintenance of peace and public order in South Africa. - (b) The National Peacekeeping Force shall be comprised of members of- - (i) all military forces, as far as practicable in equal numbers, except in so far as any such force prefers to contribute fewer members to that Force; and wishing to be so represented in the National Peacekeeping Force.

-(ii) all policing agencies, which fall under the authority and control of the participants in the Council,
+- (7) Without derogating from the rights of any participant in the Council in terms of section 23, the Commander of any military force shall ensure that any directive of the Subcouncil regarding the deployment or conduct of any military force is made known to and binding upon all members of such military force including, where appropriate, by incorporation thereof in the relevant standing orders and any disciplinary code. - (8) The Subcouncil shall have the responsibility to ensure - - (a) the audit and effective supervision of the arms of any military force; and - (b) the identification of the personnel of any military force, for which purpose every military force shall submit a certified personnel register to the subcouncil within the relevant period specified in subsection (2) (b). - (9) (a) The Subcouncil shall budget for and be allocated the necessary resources to establish and maintain a force, to be known as the National Peacekeeping Force, whose functions shall relate to the maintenance of peace and public order in South Africa. - (b) The National Peacekeeping Force shall be comprised of members of- - (i) all military forces, as far as practicable in equal numbers, except in so far as any such force prefers to contribute fewer members to that Force; and - (ii) all policing agencies, which fall under the authority and control of the participants in the Council, wishing to be so represented in the National Peacekeeping Force.